 Professional fees will vary depending on the type of LMIA you require and who you choose to work with.
 It is reasonable to expect a quote for the entire LMIA process up front, so that you have a solid understanding of your final out of pocket costs before you start the process.
 Depending on your situation, you may require a consultation first, before a firm LMIA price can be provided, in order to assess whether or not an LMIA is suitable for your situation and what type of LMIA will be required.

-Advertising fees will vary depending on the type of LMIA you require, but again, it’s reasonable for you to expect a quote in advance of starting the process.
+Advertising fees will vary depending on the type of LMIA you require.
+You will need to focus advertising efforts to meet various federal and provincial standards.
+Always, the job vacancy advertisements must be tailored very precisely to support the specific LMIA application.
+But again, it’s reasonable for you to expect a quote in advance of starting the process.

 How Hard is it to Get an LMIA?

 There is no one answer to this question, as it depends on many factors that will be unique to each situation.
 In most cases, it is possible to get as many LMIA approvals as are legitimately needed.
-However, for lower skilled positions, there is a CAP on the number of foreign workers that any one business can employ; and there can be certain restrictions in place due to regional unemployment levels.
+However, for certain low wage occupations, there is a CAP on the number of foreign workers that any one business can employ; and there can be certain restrictions in place due to regional unemployment levels.

 What is the next step after LMIA approval?

-The LMIA is just one part of the process to hire a foreign worker.
-The worker is not authorized to start working for you until they have either a work permit with the name of your company indicated or have landed as a Permanent Resident of Canada.
+The LMIA is just the first part of the process to hire a temporary foreign worker.
+Remember we said the Canadian government does not make this easy!
+The worker is not authorized to start working for you yet.
+They will still need a work permit with the name of your company indicated (unless they have already become a Permanent Resident).

-Once you have received the LMIA approval, you should forward a copy to the foreign worker that you intend to hire, and ask them to keep you updated on their next steps in submitting the necessary immigration application.
+Once you have received the LMIA confirmation letter, you should forward a copy to the foreign worker that you intend to hire, and ask them to keep you updated on their next steps in submitting the necessary work permit application.
 An approved LMIA has only a 6 month validity period, so it’s important that the worker act quickly to submit their immigration application before the LMIA expires.